Can You Reverse Cataracts Without Surgery? What Really Works

 Also, talk to your eye doctor about how your medications might affect your cataract risk.

 Currently, eye drops cannot cure cataracts.
-The only proven and FDA-approved treatment for cataracts is surgery, in which the cloudy lens is removed and replaced with an artificial one.
+The only proven, FDA-approved treatment for cataracts is surgery, in which the cloudy lens is removed and replaced with an artificial lens.

 However, research is ongoing into eye drop treatments that might slow or even reverse cataracts in the future.
-Some compounds—like N-acetyl carnosine and oxysterol-based formulations—have shown promise in laboratory and early clinical studies.
-However, none are yet approved or widely available as effective cataract cures.
+Some compounds, such as N-acetyl carnosine and oxysterol-based formulations, have shown promise in laboratory and early clinical studies.
+However, none are yet approved or widely considered effective cataract treatments.

 Can You Slow the Progression of Cataracts?